 Recipe Ingredients

 The lightness and flavor of this pumpkin mousse is a nice alternative to traditional pumpkin pie.
-Since it's low-carb (low sugar), it's a keto pumpkin mousse too.
+What's not in the recipe?
+There's no cream cheese, so it's lighter in texture, and no pudding mix.
+This recipe is made from scratch.

 - Gelatin: Get the unflavored type.

-- Cream: Heavy cream or heavy whipping cream.
-They are the same.
-Say no to that tub of fake food whipped topping (ick seriously?)
+- Cream: Heavy cream or heavy whipping cream: they are the same.
+Say no to that tub of fake food whipped topping (Cool Whip, ick seriously?).
+Homemade whipped cream is the best.

 - Vanilla: Get good vanilla extract or vanilla paste.
 Here is my favorite vanilla.